BeepBoopRun/gmx_tracker/README.md

 > [!IMPORTANT]
-> Not sure how to specify enviromental variables in a file...
+> Not sure how to specify enviromental variables in the file...